ITIF Logo

 Neo-Brandeisians conveniently ignore the fact that the United States was dominant in technology in the 1950s and 60s before antitrust authorities took a sledgehammer to the country’s leading technology firms.
 But the evidence is clear: Rather than spurring innovation, attacking America’s technological leaders has enabled European, Japanese, and now Chinese firms to succeed.

-Neo-Brandeisians also argue that it was the DOJ’s actions against Microsoft enabled today’s tech giants to emerge.
+Neo-Brandeisians also argue that it was the DOJ’s actions against Microsoft that enabled today’s tech giants to emerge.
 In truth, when the settlement was finally approved in June 2004, it included minor but still helpful actions such as requiring Microsoft to provide third-party developers information about its application programming interface.
 But that had little to do with the emergence of large tech platforms.
 By the end of the year, Google had already gone public, Amazon had beta tested its first cloud offering, Apple had begun work on the iPhone, and Facebook had been founded.

 Which brings us to today.
-As the Biden administration implements the CHIPS and Science Act and takes other actions to avoid losing more technology leadership to China, one thing that is no longer on the table are big subsides of the kinds China showers on its companies.
+As the Biden administration implements the CHIPS and Science Act and takes other actions to avoid losing more technology leadership to China, one thing that is no longer on the table is the opportunity for big subsides of the kinds China showers on its companies.
 The CHIPS funding was a one-time affair, because our massive national debt will require budget austerity as far as the eye can see.
 Moreover, the challenge goes far beyond semiconductors, as China, as a share of GDP, produces twice as much value added output in advanced industries like electronics, machinery, and computers as the United States.

 This means policymakers need to rely on U.S. companies’ own efforts to fund the truly massive levels of R&D needed to beat China’s state-backed technology leaders.
 Of the top R&D spenders in the world in 2021, five were American tech companies (Amazon, Alphabet, Meta, Microsoft, and Apple), and the other was Huawei.
 These five firms invested more in R&D than the top 81 Chinese-owned firms combined, with Amazon by itself investing more in R&D than the total amounts spent by Canada, France, or Italy.
 And yet these are the firms Khan (and the EU) is so aggressively seeking to cut down to size.